Trekking and driving trip through the Gobi Desert and Central Mongolia for 17 days

 Detailed tour itinerary

-We’ll start our trip with a full day of driving to the Baga Gazariin Chuluu Ruins (1768 m high granite stone mountain in the territory of Adaatsag soum, Dundgobi province.
+The trip starts with a full day of driving to the Baga Gazariin Chuluu Ruins (1768 m high granite stone mountain in the territory of Adaatsag soum, Dundgobi province.
 There some old temple ruins related with 17th century.
 Also, we’ll be able to see a deep narrow hole with water in it which locals believe in that the water could treat the ocular illnesses.
 We’ll spend the night in a family’s spare yurt.

 In the morning, we’ll drive to Yoliin Am for 30 kms then we’ll walk 3kms in the narrow valley, then 3 kms back to the minivans.
 And then we’ll have lunch at open air.
 After that we’ll drive to Khongoryn Els Sand Dunes (195kms).
 The Khongoryn Els is some of the largest and most spectacular sand dunes in Mongolia.
 We’ll spend the night in a family’s spare yurt.

-In the morning, we prepare our luggage and the camels for our trekking (camels are only used to carry all the stuff).
+While the morning light is coming up, the staff prepares our luggage and the camels for our trekking (camels are only used to carry all the stuff).
 We’ll start trekking in the afternoon after lunch and walk west/northwest for about 3-4h till find a nice camping spot.

 Walking to the yurt camp after breakfast for a couple hours.
 It’ll be our last part of our trek.
 Depends on the distance maybe pick up by cars and drive back to the yurt camp.
 We’ll have relaxing day after few days of trekking through the sand dunes at Khongoryn Els.